Ympact/flux-icons/README.md

 This is a laravel package to customize the icons for [Livewire Flux](https://github.com/livewire/flux).
 It builds the icons from various vendors into a `flux:icon` component.

+> [!NOTE]
+> This package is not in version 1 yet and the config scheme might still change in the next updates to account for different folder and file structures of icon vendors.

 ## Installation

 Generally you want to install this package only in your local development environment and build and publish the icons you need.